 This is a 4-part series covering the etiology, pathogenesis, and treatment of illness in TCM.
 Discuss signs and symptoms, treatment principles, and herbal and acupuncture prescriptions of various disorders, to reinforce understanding of basic diagnostic and treatment theories.
-Describe the etiology, pathogenesis, and pattern differentiation of common internal medicine disorders.
-Apply treatment principles and strategies through acupuncture point prescriptions herbal formulas to resolve these disorders.
+Describe the etiology, pathogenesis, and pattern differentiation of common internal medicine.
+Discuss specialties including family medicine, opthamology, orthopedics, traumatology and emergency care.
+Apply treatment principles and strategies through acupuncture point prescriptions herbal formulas to resolve these disorders covering everything from pediatrics to geriatrics.